au-ts/sddf/ci/README.md

 Right now we only have build-time checks for all examples under `examples/`.

+This is a check that runs on each commit and pull request made to the repository.
+This check is required to pass for merging a pull request.

 You can reproduce what the CI runs with:
 ```sh
 ./ci/examples.sh /path/to/sdk